Bar/Bat Mitzvah Gift Amount: How Much Money Should You Give?

 … And what’s the deal with the whole “multiple of 18” thing?

 Don’t worry, this article will get rid of all your confusion…

 How Much Money Should You Give for a Bar/Bat Mitzvah?

-OK, but how much?
-First of all, keep in mind that a Bar/Bat Mitzvah is NOT a wedding…so don’t take out a mortgage for their Bar/Bat Mitzvah cash gift.
+First of all, keep in mind that a Bar/Bat Mitzvah is NOT a wedding…so don’t be in a rush to take out a mortgage for their Bar/Bat Mitzvah cash gift.

-Remember that you’re getting a gift for a young man or girl.
-They don’t need a lot of money, nor should they get used to getting a lot of money at such a young age (just my personal opinion).
+Remember: You’re getting a gift for a teenager.
+They don’t need a lot of money, nor should they get used to getting lots of money at such a young age (just my personal opinion).

 When you’re trying to decide how much money to give, ask yourself:

 - How close are you to the Bar/Bat Mitzvah or his family?